alexmclarty/openid-connect-documentation/pages/develop/develop_nhs_impl.md

 ---
-title: NHS Digital Implementation in Detail
+title: Online Authentication in Detail
 keywords: explore, design, reference
-tags: [design,explore]
 sidebar: overview_sidebar
 permalink: develop_nhs_impl.html
-summary: A detailed description of the NHS Digital implementation of OpenID Connect.
+summary: A detailed description of the NHS Digital implementation of OpenID Connect for use whilst online.
 ---

-{% include warning.html content="Work in Progress." %}

 ## Introduction